What Pre-Cut Produce Is The Biggest Time Saver And Actually Worth The Price?

 Sweet Potatoes

 Just like squash, sweet potatoes are lower in moisture and more difficult to cut up.
 They’re also not graded like regular potatoes, so there are huge size variations, which adds another step to your grocery shop: digging through the bin for similarly sized potatoes.
-We think the prepared option is a great when you’re feeling the schedule crunch, and looking for a quick, healthy side dish.
+We think the prepared option is a great when you’re feeling rushed, and looking for a quick, healthy side dish.

-Spiralized Zucchini, Sweet Potato And More
+Spiralized Zucchini, Sweet Potato and More

 Sliced Mushrooms

-These are often the same price as whole mushrooms — so there’s no real reason to debate it, unless you don’t plan to use the whole container quickly, or you need whole mushrooms for your recipe.
+These are often the same price as whole mushrooms—so there’s no real reason to debate it, unless you don’t plan to use the whole container quickly, or you need whole mushrooms for your recipe.
 Score.
+Recipe inspiration: mushrooms on toast.

-Fresh Beans And String Peas
+Fresh Beans and String Peas

 When it comes to saving time, cutting beans and de-stringing peas is not even close to the top of our list of things we want to spend time doing in the kitchen.
 Pre-prepped wins out every time.